john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ## Section 4.
 Scaling improvements

 ### 4.1 Increasing throughput with validity rollups
-James Prestwich has defined scaling in a blockchain context as "validating more transactions on the same hardware".[77]
+James Prestwich has defined scaling in a blockchain context as "validating more transactions on the same hardware".[85]
 By this definition, validity rollups can improve scaling by increasing the number of transactions that gain the full security of the parent chain with no (or marginal) additional computational costs for parent chain full nodes.
 Exactly how much validity rollups improve scaling depends on the implementation details.
 (Note that the transaction sizes and throughput numbers in this section are approximate and could change depending on implementation details.)

 If a validity rollup is designed to work like bitcoin, with a UTXO model and no address re-use, then each rollup transaction would be 113.5 weight units (WU).
 This is equal to the weight of a 1-input-2-output P2WPKH transaction with the witness removed (because the witness is replaced with a validity proof covering all rollup transactions) and assumes the witness discount is applied to all data in the transaction (because parent chain full nodes do not need to execute these transactions or store them in the UTXO set).

-If a validity rollup uses an account model with address re-use (i.e. one address per user) then it is possible to reduce the weight of each rollup transaction down to 12 WU.[78]
+If a validity rollup uses an account model with address re-use (i.e. one address per user) then it is possible to reduce the weight of each rollup transaction down to 12 WU.[86]
 This is because public keys can be assigned to account numbers on the rollup, which can then be securely represented in a highly compressed format.
 Then, rather than including the public key or address in each transaction, the sender and recipient can simply be referred to by their account number.
 Other rollup transaction details that would have used more bytes in a non-rollup transaction can also be removed or compressed in the state update transaction that gets confirmed on the parent chain.

-If a validity rollup uses a UTXO-based shielded transaction model, then there are two components to the transaction data that must be accounted for: the encrypted transaction viewing key (530 WU) and join-split data (129 WU), bringing the total weight of each 1-input-2-output shielded rollup transaction to 659 WU.
+If a validity rollup uses a UTXO-based shielded transaction model, then there are two components to the transaction data that must be accounted for: the encrypted transaction note details (530 WU) and join-split data (129 WU), bringing the total weight of each 1-input-2-output shielded rollup transaction to 659 WU.[87]
 This makes shielded transactions slightly heavier (in WU) than native segwit 1-input-2-output P2WPKH transactions.
 Given that they potentially have a _much_ larger anonymity set, and that past an anonymity set of "2" transparent P2WPKH transactions become much heavier than shielded transactions, this larger onchain footprint of shielded transactions may be considered an acceptable cost for such a significant improvement in the quality and usability of private transactions.

 Comparing each transaction type in terms of WU: